- Party Principles

 You said:Crime needs to be back under control and we want police back on our streets.

 We want Uttlesford to be a low-crime district and stop the spread of organised crime.
-We will hold the Essex Police, Fire and Crime Commissioner to account to make sure they improve the performance of our police and fix funding gaps.
-Where local policing has been withdrawn by central government funding cuts, we will encourage our communities to fund their own police community support officers and special constables to maintain safety.
+We will hold the the elected Essex Police, Fire and Crime Commissioner to account to make sure they improve the performance of our police and the fix funding gaps.
+Where local policing has been withdrawn by central government funding cuts, we will encourage the funding of police community support officers (PCSOs) and special constables to maintain safety.

 We will work to protect our fire service and ensure that we have the fire-fighters and responsive service that we need to protect our homes and businesses.

-- Policy Statement: Planning, Housing & the Local Plan
+- Policy Statement: Planning & the Local Plan

-We will work to fix the expensive Local Plan fiasco so as to protect our communities from predatory development.
-We will make sure that scale of development in Uttlesford closely relates to the identified housing need, and also that the Local Plan satisfies the Planning Inspectorate.
+We will work to deliver a new Local Plan to protect our communities from predatory development.
+We will fight the government’s nationally imposed housing targets.
+We will make sure that the scale of development in Uttlesford closely relates to the identified housing need, and also that the Local Plan satisfies the Planning Inspectorate and government requirements.

-Under the Local Plan new housing will be built in the locations that the evidence shows is the most sustainable.
-We will obtain the right mix of social and market housing built to high environmental and energy efficiency standards with designs in keeping with the local area, and ensure that houses are built which are truly affordable for local residents.
+Through the Local Plan, new housing will be built in the locations that the evidence shows is the most sustainable.
+We will obtain the right mix of social, affordable and market housing.
+New homes will be built to high environmental and energy efficiency standards with designs in keeping with the local area, and ensure.

-We will adopt the Community Infrastructure Levy, the government mechanism for maximising developer contributions toward infrastructure.
-We will hold to account both developers and the agencies responsible for the delivery of that key infrastructure, ensuring that this is in place as new housing is built.
+We will seeks to maximise developer contributions toward infrastructure and benefits for the community.
+We will hold to account both developers and the agencies responsible for the delivery of that key infrastructure, working to ensure that this is in place as new housing is built.

-- Infrastructure First: Building of new homes in any new settlements must happen after or with the delivery of key primary supporting infrastructure, such as roads and schools, and alongside secondary items such as retail facilities, employment land, medical centres, sports/green spaces, high-speed broadband and utilities.
+- Infrastructure First: The building of new homes in any significant Local Plan site must happen after or with the delivery of key primary supporting infrastructure, such as roads and schools, and alongside secondary items such as retail facilities, employment land, medical centres, sports/green spaces, high-speed broadband and utilities.

-- Local Control over Future: Any new settlement creation that happens will be steered by local Development Corporations that will hold developers in check, ensure infrastructure delivery, protect existing communities, and get the best deal for local people.
-They should be majority owned by UDC, and include board members from adjacent town and parish councils.
+- Local Control: If the Local Plan requires any new settlements, they will be steered by local Development Corporations, or another similar mechanisms, that will hold developers in check, ensure infrastructure delivery, protect existing communities, and get the best deal for local people.
+We believe that they should be majority owned by UDC, and include board members from adjacent town and parish councils.

-- True Affordability: A portion of the affordable housing provided any new settlement must be retained and prioritised for local people, and include schemes for local key service-workers that are index-linked to wages, making them truly affordable.
+- Housing Affordability: A portion of the affordable housing provided, by any new settlement that may be required, must be prioritised for local people, and include schemes for local key service-workers.

 - Policy Statement: Stansted Airport